 The beyond dreamy NoMad—L.A.’s first outpost of the beloved New York City hotspot—has to-die-for decor both inside and on its rooftop, which is one option for couples seeking something unique for their big day.
 The whole place is Italian-inspired, and the rooftop pool reflects that with massive sculptures and a Mediterranean flair, so while you’re in the middle of a massive city, you very well might feel transported.
 Beyond the pool, there’s a covered bar and patio and a dedicated kitchen allowing for cocktail receptions and seated dinners.
 The other possibility is the super-sexy velvet-clad Mezzanine, which has a more lounge-y feel and is the perfect place for a dose of drama and drool-worthy design.

-In-the-know types and foodies might already know Row DTLA as the home of Smorgasburg LA, a Sunday food market where concepts from around the world hawk mouthwatering fare.
+In-the-know types and foodies might already know Row DTLA as the home of Smorgasburg LA, a Sunday food market where vendors from around the world hawk mouthwatering fare.
 The revamped industrial warehouse complex is also fast becoming a fantastic destination for shopping hard-to-find local and international labels, and eating (coffee lovers shouldn’t miss Paramount Coffee Project and Dulce Dos).
 But perhaps the coolest part is the under-the-radar rooftop where weddings can be booked for up to 400 guests.
 The skyline vistas are breathtaking, and it’s a beautiful bistro-lit setting for an afternoon into sunset and evening affair.
 Just a note that the sound ordinance kicks in at 11 p.m.

 It’s technically on the verge of Downtown, in historic Chinatown, but the micro-boutique hotel in the relaunched Kim Sing Theatre is one of the city's best-kept secrets.
 It’s a 1920s vaudeville theater converted to an unbelievably unique event space, complete with a sunken living room with velvet and exposed brick, stunning original bow-truss ceilings, and a long sloping outdoor courtyard lit magically from above that could pull double duty as a ceremony venue and transition into dinner or dancing.
 The views of the skyline are beautiful, flanked with tropical trees, making it an oasis in the city.
 And since the self-contained space sleeps 10 across two stories and three bedrooms complete with en suite bathrooms (stocked with fluffy towels and Lather products), it’s the perfect accessible place to prep for the day.